wecassidy/AnalogShield/README.md

 ### `ramp_running(channel)`: check if a ramp is currently enabled
 Returns `True` if a ramp is running on the given channel.
-If the channel is "all", this will only return `True` if ramps are enabled on all channels.
+If the channel is `"all"`, this will only return `True` if ramps are enabled on all channels.

 ### `ramp_on(channel)`: enable ramping on a channel